-If that’s the case, I would love to know how much he charges Ray “Buckets of Money” Lucia for making numerous appearances each year at Lucia’s free seminars and lauding him in The New York Times as a “guru.”
+If that’s the case, I would love to know how much he charges San Diego money manager Ray “Buckets of Money” Lucia for making numerous appearances each year at Lucia’s free seminars and lauding him in The New York Times as a “guru.”

-Let’s face it: it’s Stein, not Lucia, who is the big draw at the seminars.
+Let’s face it: it’s Stein, not Lucia, who was the big draw at the “Buckets of Money” seminars.
 Stein has made a career out of being a bow-tied smartypants ever since he famously played a dull economics teacher in the movie Ferris Bueller’s Day Off.
 He even sued over his signature look in this lawsuit in which he describes himself as “the most famous economics teacher in the world.”
 In the public’s mind, Ben Stein is what an economist looks like.

 I doubt that Stein truly believes that the “genius” of Ray Lucia is his bucket strategy.
 His genius such as it is lies in his salesmanship.
 Lucia understands that regular people don’t want to read financial reports and SEC filings.
 They want to see a man who plays an economist on TV.
 They want to hear jokes get some free advice about what to do with their retirement nest eggs.
 They want a show.

 So they come for a show and they leave with a new money manager, Lucia’s son, Ray Jr. It will take a while before these unsuspecting investors realize that Lucia Jr. has drilled holes in their buckets of money with his company’s high fees and questionable investments such as non-tradeable REITs that earn Lucia huge commissions.